Swollen Ankles and Swollen Feet (cont.)

 What causes swollen ankles and swollen feet?

 Swollen ankles and swollen feet have numerous causes.
 Medically, the word swollen means protuberant or abnormally distended.
-Thus, an ankle or foot that is swollen, means it is increased in size.
+Thus, if an ankle or foot is swollen, means it is increased in size.
 In most common situations, when the word swollen is used in reference to feet and ankles, the user implies the distention or size increase is due to an increase of fluid in the tissues (also termed edema).
 However, the broad definition includes any factors that increase ankle or foot size (for example increased fluids, increased inflammatory cells or both).
 Because the majority of factors that cause foot swelling also may cause ankle swelling, this article will discuss swelling as a general topic to cover both foot and ankle swelling.
 Some of the few exceptions where only foot or ankle swelling occur without both being involved will be presented.
 Swollen feet and ankles are usually a symptom or sign of some underlying problem, the majority of which are not a major cause for concern.
-However, in some instances, foot and ankle swelling may warn a person that an underlying problem needs immediate medical attention.
+However, in some instances, foot, ankle, and toes swelling may warn a person that an underlying problem needs immediate medical attention.

 The causes of swollen feet and ankles are numerous; the following is a list of most of the major causes with some examples.